gusbocju/DIT168/README.md

 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) on how to contribute to this project.

 ## LICENSE
-This project is licensed under MIT, see [LICENSE.md](LICENSE.md) for more details.
+This project is licensed under GPL 3.0, see [LICENSE.md](LICENSE.md) for more details.